-The traffic/ road hazard category covers incidents that affect traffic flow but don't specifically involve another vehicle.
-Traffic lights not working, or out of sync, debris in the roadway, powerlines down, and localized flooding that shuts down a roadway are all examples of the types of incidents captured by this category.
+The Traffic/Road Hazard category covers incidents that affect traffic flow but don't specifically involve another vehicle.
+Traffic lights not working or out of sync, debris in the roadway, powerlines down, and localized flooding that shuts down a roadway are all examples of the types of incidents captured by this category.
 Officers are usually needed to block roads and direct traffic until the situation is resolved.
-During 2014, traffic hazard incidents were 1,301, 2015 was 1,474, and 2016 traffic hazard incidents were 1,511.
-2017 saw an increase to 1,846.
+During 2019, traffic hazard incidents were reported at 1,641, and these have increased each year with a spike in 2017 to 1,846.
+2018 experienced a slight drop, down to 1,542.

-Due to Cape Coral's unique geography we maintain additional categories for waterway related incidents.
+Due to Cape Coral's unique geography, we report additional categories for waterway related incidents.
 Finding vehicles in canals doesn't happen too often, but it does happen more here than in many other cities.
-Minor boating accidents can be handled by the Cape Coral Police Department, but generally marine crashes are turned over to the State of Florida's Fish and Wildlife Commission (FWC) to investigate.
-Although the Marine Unit is primarily tasked with handling those issues that are waterway related, officers assigned to Patrol are the first responders and it is not uncommon for them to be involved in investigations and complaint resolutions generated by waterway related incidents.
+Minor boating accidents can be handled by the Cape Coral Police Department, but generally, marine crashes are turned over to the State of Florida's Fish and Wildlife Commission (FWC) to investigate.
+Although the Marine Unit is primarily tasked with handling those issues that are waterway related, officers assigned to Patrol Bureau are the first responders and it is not uncommon for Patrol Officers to be involved in investigations and complaint resolutions generated by waterway related incidents.